 How Expressable Can Help

 Concerned your child isn't reaching age-expected milestones?
 Looking for communication support from a professional?
-Expressable is a national online speech therapy practice serving children and adults.
-We treat all major areas of communication and feeding, offer flexible hours including evenings and weekends, and accept most major health insurance plans.
-We’re proud to have earned more than 3,000 5-star reviews from our clients (4.9/5 average).
+Expressable is a national online speech and occupational therapy practice serving children and adults.
+We treat all major areas of communication, feeding, and developmental skills, offer flexible hours including evenings and weekends, and accept most major health insurance plans.
+We’re proud to have earned more than 4,500 5-star reviews from our clients (4.83/5 average).

 Our therapy model is centered on parent and caregiver involvement.
 Research proves that empowering caregivers to participate in their loved one’s therapy leads to better outcomes.
-That’s why we combine live, 1-on-1 speech therapy with personalized education and home practice activities for faster progress.
+That’s why we combine live, 1-on-1 speech and occupational therapy with personalized education and home practice activities for faster progress.